Rysias/cds-assignments/language-assignments/language-a4/README.md

 ## Usage
 TL;DR: An example of the entire setup and running the pipeline can be run using the bash-script `run_project.sh`.
+**NB: Running this script requires that you have downloaded the [jigsaw data](https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge?resource=download) from kaggle and placed it in `inputs/`!**

 ### Setting up
 The project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html).
 Setup can be done as easily as `pipenv install` (after pipenv has been installed) and activating the environment is `pipenv shell`.
 NB: Make sure that you have python 3.9 (or later) installed on your system!